 Fun with Glue and Beads STEAM Activity for Kids

 Kids will love combining glue and beads in this hands-on STEAM activity.
-And grownups will love the easy setup that only requires two craft materials along with some recycled plastic produce packages.
+Grownups will love the easy setup that only requires two craft materials along with some recycled plastic produce packages.
 The only thing that will be hard for everyone to do is wait for the glue to dry!

 This post contains affiliate links.
 Privacy and Disclosure